-Following the retirement of Sogyal Rinpoche from the role of Spiritual Director of Rigpa in August 2017, a Vision Board has been appointed to guide Rigpa.
-To maintain the authenticity of Rigpa's work, the Vision Board will advised by eminent Tibetan Buddhist lamas.
+Following the retirement of Sogyal Rinpoche from the role of Spiritual Director of Rigpa in August 2017, a Vision Board was appointed to guide Rigpa.
+To maintain the authenticity of Rigpa's work, the Vision Board is advised by eminent Tibetan Buddhist lamas.

-Each of the members of the Vision Board has had a life-long commitment to the dharma, has been long-term students of Sogyal Rinpoche, and undertook the three-year retreat in Rigpa in 2006-2009.
+Each of the members of the Vision Board has a life-long commitment to the dharma, has been a long-term student of Sogyal Rinpoche and most undertook the three-year retreat in Rigpa in 2006-2009.

 Valerie has worked to support events and retreats with Sogyal Rinpoche for many years and she continues to study, compile and make teachings available for the Rigpa Sangha Programme.
 She also leads retreats and oversees Rigpa's Dzogchen Study Programme.
 Valerie has accomplished a number of long-term closed retreats, including the three roots practices.

 Philippe began studying Tibetan at the age of 18 and became a Buddhist in 1980.
 He was one of the first Rigpa students in France and has studied and practiced Tibetan Buddhism with Dudjom Rinpoche, Sogyal Rinpoche, Namkhai Norbu Rinpoche, and other teachers of the Nyingma tradition.
 Philippe is the author or translator (into French) of several books on the Nyingma school and Dzogchen.
 He is a lecturer at the French National Institute of Oriental Languages and Civilizations, Paris and at the Catholic University of Louvain, Brussels.